JustDravee/justdravee.github.io/_posts/2025-04-03-the 3 prompts of spec thinking.md

 These need some specific invariant testing tools (Certora Prover, Halmos, Foundry's invariant tests, Echidna, etc.)

-### Properties (aka Postconditions)
+### Properties (aka Functional Correctness Properties)

-Assertions that should be true *after* a specific function or transition.
+These define what should hold true after executing a specific function or state transition.
+They reflect **the intended behavior** of the protocol:
 > “After withdrawing, the user’s balance should decrease by the withdrawn amount.”

-These can be covered by unit tests.
+**Postconditions** are a common way to express functional correctness.
+However, to verify that the contract's behavior matches its intent, you may need to check multiple rules or invariants **together**.

+A full correctness property may require reasoning across multiple states and functions—often beyond the reach of unit tests.

+A "Functional Correctness Property" (commonly seen as a `rule` with the Certora Prover) can include:

+- Postconditions (see [assert, require](https://docs.certora.com/en/latest/docs/cvl/statements.html#assert-and-require) or [satisfy](https://docs.certora.com/en/latest/docs/cvl/statements.html#satisfy-statements) statements)
+- Assumed invariants within the function (see [requireInvariant](https://docs.certora.com/en/latest/docs/user-guide/patterns/require-invariants.html) statements)
+- Expected changes across multiple state variables (see [Tracking changes with ghosts and hooks](https://docs.certora.com/en/latest/docs/user-guide/ghosts.html#tracking-changes-with-ghosts-and-hooks))

+Together, they form the logic layer of the system’s **expected functionality**.

 ### Why Do They Matter?